3DStreet/3dstreet-docs/docs/development/alpha-labs.md

 :::warning

-3DStreet is still a [Beta product](https://www.3dstreet.org/docs/3dstreet-editor/saving-and-loading-scenes#beta-software) that may have bugs -- and on this page you'll find Alpha concepts that are almost guaranteed to have bugs!
-Some of these bugs may break your scene and render it uneditable.
-You may want to save a backup of your scene before trying these features by clicking "Remix" or "Save As..."
+Save a backup of your scene before trying these "Alpha Labs" experiments.
+3DStreet is a [Beta product](https://www.3dstreet.org/docs/3dstreet-editor/saving-and-loading-scenes#beta-software) that may have bugs, and these Alpha Labs components are more likely to have bugs that could break your 3DStreet scene or prevent it from saving or loading.

 :::